nramenta/flow/README.md

 - Using helpers as functions
 - Using helpers as filters

-Except for a few exception, they are exchangable.
+Except for a few exceptions, they are exchangeable.

 ### Using helpers as functions